 - Completing comprehensive individual and group test and projects

-Spanish levels 3 and 4 will also be required to participate in class by speaking in Spanish for formative practice.
-This will count the same as any other assignment in the classroom.
+Spanish levels 3 and 4 will also be required to participate in class by speaking in Spanish.
+This will count towards the Communicative Standard in the classroom.
 Missed speaking time in the classroom due to absence or lack of participation can be made up during designated Pirate Time sessions.
 Spanish 2 will have this requirement also but not until the second semester.
 Grammar will not be graded in this activity.

 After three tardy arrivals to class a detention will be issued to be served after school.
 This also serves as the policy for late arrivals from a lunch dismissal during fifth hour.

-No MP3 devices or cellular phones will be allowed in class unless express permission is given for a class project.
-These items are disruptive to class time and will be removed to a storage basket in the front of the room for retrieval at the end of the class period for the first offense.
+Cell phones that are disruptive to class time will be removed to a storage basket in the front of the room for retrieval at the end of the class period for the first offense.
 The second time will result in removal to the main office for retrieval at the end of the school day.
 Beyond two removals the phone will need to be retrieved by a parent from the main office.